Skip to content

 Strong

-Designed and shipped a custom lead scoring engine on a multi-tenant SaaS platform serving 12,000+ enterprise accounts, increasing sales team qualified lead identification by 34% and contributing to a $8.6M increase in annual pipeline generation.
+Designed and shipped a custom lead-scoring engine on a multi-tenant SaaS platform serving 12,000+ enterprise accounts, increasing qualified-lead identification by 34% and contributing to a $8.6M increase in annual pipeline generation.

-This bullet speaks directly to Salesforce's core business — CRM that drives customer success.
-It demonstrates multi-tenant platform experience, quantifies the enterprise scale (12K accounts), and connects technical work to a sales pipeline metric that Salesforce deeply understands.
+Speaks directly to Salesforce's core business — CRM that drives customer success.
+It shows multi-tenant platform experience, quantifies enterprise scale, and ties technical work to a pipeline metric Salesforce deeply understands.

 Example 2